tomasort/DLS-Project/README.md

 The `images` directory, contains images that are being used in this readme file.

-The `scripts` directory contains the scripts that were used to train our models in HPC
+The `scripts` directory contains the scripts that were used to train our models in HPC.

+Finally, we decided to include the best results from our experiments.
+The files that we are including, are the csv file containing information about each epoch, the logs, containing information about the model, as well as info on each iteration.
+In the `models` subdirectory, we can find the pretrained model that we got after training it with the approach explained in our presentation.
+These results can be found in `results_adam` and in `results_sgd`

 ## How To Run: Training Script